-Automation of the mundane is the key to survival as technology plays a pivotal role in the ability of healthcare employers to attract and retain top talent.
-This leaves employers with a critical decision: get onboard, or foolishly continue with the status quo.
+Automation of the mundane is the key to success and growth as technology plays a pivotal role in the ability of healthcare employers to attract and retain top talent.
+This leaves employers with a critical decision: get onboard with modern workflows, or foolishly continue with the status quo.

-An industry as competitive as travel healthcare staffing has neither patience nor forgiveness for those unwilling to deliver quality results quickly and efficiently.
+An industry as competitive as travel healthcare staffing has neither the patience nor the forgiveness for agencies unwilling to deliver quality results quickly and efficiently.
 Hospitals, healthcare clinics, and VMS/MSP’s need qualified candidates faster than ever.

 Candidates are expecting to be matched with the right job that meets their needs, on their time, with top compensation.
-Any way you look at it, the technology-ignorant agency will not be able to limp along for much longer while their tech-driven competitors nip at their heels, eager to replace them.
+Agencies with lackluster tech will simply not be keep pace while their tech-driven competitors stand eager to replace them.
+The clock

 30-35% margins are not acceptable as the US becomes more and more self-conscious of toxic healthcare waste.
 Hell, 20% margins aren’t acceptable, either.
 A well-justified spotlight is finally being placed on the massive margins in healthcare staffing.
 Why does a hospital pay $90 / hour to fill a critical need for an ICU nurse, and the nurse sees $60?
 Does it seriously cost this much to run a staffing agency?
 Many people point their finger at greedy recruiters as the source, when in reality they aren’t the problem at all.